 Based on the rule’s primary goal of proper leverage the $35,000 bank loan is the best choice and addresses the subjective concerns posed.
 In addition it passes all three leverage tests.

 Test #1 – (Best Answer is a ‘No’) – Can the existing asset be leverage higher?
 Yes, but the cost in loss of work exceeds the value generated.
-So it is a ‘No’ for the answer thus passing the test.
+Therefore, it is a ‘No’ for the answer thus passing the test.

 Test #2 – Will an additional asset expand sales?
 Yes, sales will expand by $26,000.